Renuka-3/article_2021_sparc/README.md

 Frondihabitans, Alkalibacillus and Agaribacter.
 Cluster2 with Frondihabitans and Alkalibacillus. cluster3 is maily driven by Alkalibacillus genus. (see DirichletMultinominalanalysis.md)

-7. CST analysis: signifiant genera were plotted by CST values of three clustres
+7. CST analysis: Significant genera were plotted of different locations using CST values.